 Penalties apply for illegal camping.

-Camping is not permitted on public land, parks and foreshores.
-This includes camping in a tent, in a vehicle or on the ground.
+Camping is not permitted on public land, parks, and foreshores.
+This includes camping in a tent, in a vehicle, or on the ground.

-For more information refer to the Department of National Parks, Sport and Racing website
+Or kindly refer to the Department of National Parks, Sport and Racing website

 Mapoon Aboriginal Shire Council’s sport and recreation spaces allows residents and visitors to participate in healthy, active lifetsyles.
 Council maintain sporting fields, courts and clubhouses to meet the needs of our diverse community.